lsprangers/implementations-and-systems-design/design_systems/_typical_reusable_resources/_typical_distributed_kv_store/README.md

 There are some other things we can do in terms of indexing, sharding, consistency, and replication that causes differences between different systems

+## Implementation
+In this scenario we chose to create a distributed, sharded KV store with node ranges based on consistent hashing, and replication done via RAFT
+- Each "node" in the system is actually a RAFT cluster with one leader and multiple replicas
+- The nodes are considered fault tolerant, replicated, and consistent
+- The cluster itself can autoscale by placing new nodes in the ring and shuffling to split, or by deleting nodes and shuffling to merge

 Code for this is easiest to just view my crappy [RAFT Repo](https://github.com/lsprangers/raft-course/blob/main/README.md) instead of me trying to recreate it heres

 ## Isolation Levels